gaudenisg/gaudenisg.github.io/coding-web-development.md

 ---

 There you have it!
-I'm often thinking about projects I can create, and problems I can solve, using the coding knowledge I have and the tools that are available.
+I'm always thinking about projects I can create, and problems I can solve, using the coding knowledge I have and the tools that are available.